0x90nz/microboot/README.md

 `stdlib.h`.
 In addition the devices and kernel functions are accessible by their respective headers.

+## Philosophy

+Once control is handed over to the user program, it can do whatever it wants (including crashing the system, intentionally or unintentionally).
+It is not a 'user' program in the traditional sense of an operating system, where it would run at a lower privilege level and perhaps be subject to preemption.
+It is simply a user defined program that can be run.

+The functions provided allow for convenient use of peripherals, but they're in no way mandatory.
+It would be entirely possible to rewrite all of these within the user program and only use those local copies.

 ## Documentation

 I'm using this project as an opportunity to learn about